Research Foundation CUNY Director of College Access in New York City, New York

 College Access is currently in the exciting process of restructuring its workflow, program protocols and approach to serving students.
 In addition, we recently implemented a powerful new database – Salesforce – that will allow staff to engage in continuous quality improvement as we shift toward a more data-driven approach to evaluating our work.

-We are seeking a seasoned leader that can support and lead these changes, and help the unit reach its next level of development.
-Our new director will be committed to leading a team that can provide the highest quality of service to students and will be able to support the growth and development of staff.
+The Institute for Justice and Opportunty is seeking a seasoned leader that can support and lead change, by helping the Programs reach its next level of development.
+The new director will be committed to leading a team that can provide the highest quality of service to students and will be able to support the growth and development of staff.

 This role requires focus, attention to detail, and the ability to manage competing priorities in a fast-paced environment.
 In addition, successful candidates will possess the ability to support and develop staff and engage and inspire a team.
 Candidates must be committed to social justice for people with lived experience in the criminal legal system.